¡Hablamos Español!

 Utah Wrongful Death Statistics

-While specific wrongful death statistics for Utah are not readily available, unintentional injuries are a leading cause of death in the state.
-In 2023, unintentional injuries accounted for 1,520 deaths, with leading causes including poisoning, falls, motor vehicle traffic crashes, suffocation, and drowning.
+According to the latest Utah Department of Health data, unintentional injuries remain a leading cause of death in the state, with primary causes including poisoning, falls, motor vehicle crashes, suffocation, and drowning.

 Navigating a wrongful death claim in Utah requires a comprehensive understanding of state laws and adherence to specific legal procedures.
 Eligible family members must act within the designated timeframes to seek justice and compensation for their profound loss.

-Consulting with a knowledgeable Utah wrongful death attorney can provide invaluable guidance during this challenging time.
+Consulting with a knowledgeable wrongful death lawyer in Utah can provide invaluable guidance during this challenging time.

 Under Utah Code Section 78B-3-106, a wrongful death is defined as a death resulting from the wrongful act or neglect of another person or entity.
 This statute allows the deceased person’s heirs or personal representatives to file a lawsuit seeking damages against those responsible for the death.